 Do I need to log in?

 No, you do not need to log in to use the catalogue.
 You can see all the information that you need to see without logging in.

 What information can I find using this catalogue?

 This catalogue holds information about the material held in The Glasgow School of Art’s Archives and Collections.
 The system is intended to hold at least collection level descriptions about our holdings and in some cases much more detailed catalogues or finding aids to help you identify suitable sources of information for your research.
 An overview of the material that we hold can be found on our website.

 How do I view material within the archives?

 When using this catalogue you may find information about a document or item within our holdings that you would like to consult.
-You can do this in two ways, either by arranging to visit us to view the material for yourself, or if you can't visit, using our reprographic services (PDF) to access the information you require.
+You can do this in two ways, either by arranging to visit us to view the material for yourself, or if you can't visit, you can request copies of material from our holdings to access the information you require.
+Information about requesting copies is available on the policies page of our website.
 Remember to quote the reference code of the archive or item that you are interested in as this will help us to process your request.